LAL-project/linear-arrangement-library/README.md

 - Windows in [this](https://github.com/lluisalemanypuig/linear-arrangement-library/blob/master/instructions/compilation-interface-windows.md) file.
 - Linux in [this](https://github.com/lluisalemanypuig/linear-arrangement-library/blob/master/instructions/compilation-interface-linux.md) file.

+## Compile a program that uses LAL

+See [this](https://github.com/lluisalemanypuig/linear-arrangement-library/blob/master/instructions/compiling-against-LAL.md) file for instructions on how to compile and link a C++ program that uses LAL.

 ## Author information

 This library is being made thanks to the effort of these people (in alphabetical order):